bangef/pksdigischool/Pekan 1 - Tugas Harian/README.md

-This is week 1 daily task
+This is the daily task of week 1